 COVID-19 Updates and Information

 Per the Centers for Disease Control and Prevention (CDC), there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
-At this time, the CDC has received two reports of pets becoming sick with the virus, with four total positive animals in the US.
-Should other animals be confirmed positive for SARS-CoV-2 in the US, they will be added to this list on the United States Department of Agriculture (USDA) website.
+At this time, more than 20 pets have been confirmed positive for SARS-CoV-2 in the US, per this list on the United States Department of Agriculture (USDA) website.
+All of the COVID-19-positive pets had been exposed to a human confirmed to have COVID-19.
+To our knowledge, all these pets are still living and fully recovered.
 At present, routine testing of animals is not recommended.
 State animal health and public health officials will take the lead in making determinations about whether animals should be tested for SARS-CoV-2.

 The virus originated from an animal source but is now primarily being spread person-to-person.
 That said, if you are sick with COVID-19, it is advised to restrict contact with pets and other animals.
 If you must care for a pet while sick, wash your hands before and after, and wear a facemask.
 Updated guidelines regarding human-animal interactions and concerns can be found here.